 The Roots of Adventism

 Seventh-day Adventism came out of a movement referred to as the Great Second Advent Awakening.
 This movement was started with the preaching and work of William Miller between 1831 and 1844.
 Studying the prophecy of Daniel 8:14, Miller believed that Jesus was going to come in October of 1844 because of the 2300 day/year prophecy, at which time the sanctuary would have been cleansed.
 Well, Jesus did not come as expected.
 After the disappointment, a few believers went to the Word and discovered the understanding of Jesus beginning the work on the investigative judgment.
-This group continued to study the Bile and sought to follow God' truths as he revealed them to the believers.
+This group continued to study the Bible and sought to follow God' truths as he revealed them to the believers.

 The Adopted Name - Seventh-day Adventist